Newly made artifacts

 Q4.
 Is the licensing intended to restrict the quantity or value of imports, and if not, what are its purposes?
 Have alternative methods of accomplishing the purposes been considered and if so which?
 Why have they not been adopted?

-The licensing for import and export of newly made artifacts are not restricted to the quantity or value of imports.
+The licensing for import of art objects are not restricted to the quantity or value of imports.
 Rather, it is designed to assist in the regulation and monitoring of the movement of artifacts coming in and from Cambodia, in order to prevent illicit trafficking of antiquities.
 The purpose of the licensing system aims to prevent illicit trafficking.
 Yet to help and manage a potential risk of sensitive products which are coming in and from the country of import and export.

 Q5.
 Cite the law, regulation and/or administrative order under which the licensing is maintained.
 Is the licensing statutorily required?
 Does the legislation leave designation of products to be subjected to licensing to administrative discretion?
 Is it possible for the government (or the executive branch) to abolish the system without legislative approval?